DevJalax/Common-Fintech-Switch/README.md

 IV) AEPS (Aadhar Enabled Payment Systems)(rural places)

+V) POS / Card swipe machines

-V) UPI (all NPCI API's) : (understand the flow , error codes and which scenario its used and all tags in the requests [XML])
+VI) UPI (all NPCI API's) : (understand the flow , error codes and which scenario its used and all tags in the requests [XML])

 1) ReqPay - CREDIT | DEBIT | REVERSAL
 2) ReqHbt